 - The World of Warcraft quest chain that has you decide between two factions in Sholazar Basin begins with a Wolvar accusing you of this when you kill a jungle cat for a completely different quest.

-- There is actually a achievement in Red Dead Redemption multiplayer to allow someone to steal your kills 10 times in a gang hideout.
+- There is actually an achievement in Red Dead Redemption multiplayer to allow someone to steal your kills 10 times in a gang hideout.

-- You can do this in Anarchy Reigns without consequences (Well other than a pissed-off player).
+- You can do this in Anarchy Reigns without consequences (other than a pissed-off player).
 Considering it's anarchy, there's no rules to stop you from doing so either, and the game even encourages you for doing it by giving you bonus points.